 "Pinocchio" was surely considered impressive at it's time of release (1940) by critics and the audiences alike; however, in present day it looks outdated and goofy compared to the recent advances in animation that are created by Pixar.
 Like Pinocchio, "Illmatic" is nothing but novelty, and only nostalgic to businessmen who are in their 40s by now.
 With outdated social issues taking prevalence in most of the songs, one can only feel relieved at how far rap has come since this album was released!
 Lil' Wayne, Nicki Minaj, Black Eyed Peas and Eminem have thankfully revived this once dead genre, so I suggest that everyone gets with the times and listen to those talented folks instead.

-So this guys argument is if it's old, its not as good; the complete opposite of the real world.
-I almost respect it, people go ape shit over old, nostalgic things, but this guy is all about the future.
+So, this guy's argument is if it's old, it's not as good; the complete opposite of the real world.
+I almost respect it, people go apeshit over old, nostalgic things, but this guy is all about the future.
 You know what makes Illmatic a classic?
-The fact that everyone can appreciate it.
-I still remember when I first heard it, I knew nothing about hip-hop and even 13 year old me knew this was good.
+The fact that everyone can still appreciate it.
+I knew nothing about hip-hop when I first heard the album, but even a 13-year-old me knew it was good.
 I'm not 40, and I sincerely doubt many of you are, and yet we all appreciate Illmatic; that is what makes it a classic.
-I'm not even going to respond to the last thing said because he has to be trolling (at least that's what I'm telling myself).
+I'm not even going to respond to the last thing he wrote because he has to be trolling (at least that's what I'm telling myself).

 This album lacked good beats which is a pattern for Nas along with beat-stealing.
 This guy, like Jay-Z make me sick.
 They both steal from 2pac even though Pac clearly never liked either one of them.
 Nas and Jay-Z sample far too many beats and lack creativity.
 Neither one are worth a damn and bring down the value of the east coast rap scene.
 That's why the westcoast is number 1, they can't hold a flame to Dre, Xzibit, Ice Cube, Too Short, or even Daz, Kurupt, Shaq, or Warren G. I'm sure if I guy that didn't like me spit on the mic about my cred or lack thereof, I wouldn't steal his beats in order to get the spotlight.
 Nas will never be as good as 2pac and more people need to realize that Nas is foul.
 His bad songs definitely outweigh the good which in undisputable.
 Ooooooooh, I'm a loser named Nas and I need to steal the beat from Cream's "Sunshine Of Your Love" in order to release my first single for my album.

 Different classic hate, same shit.
-Why do the people one coast feel the need to let everyone no rappers from the other coast aren't as good?
-Also, in what was did Nas steal from Tupac?
-They are two of the most recognizable emcees and sound nothing alike.
-In fact, I don't think I have ever heard Nas on a West Coast beat.
-Sick burn at the end too.
+Why do the people on one coast feel the need to let everyone know that rappers from the other coast aren't as good?
+Also, what did Nas steal from Tupac?
+They are two of the most recognizable names in hip-hop history and they sound nothing alike.
+In fact, I don't think I have ever heard Nas over West Coast production.
+Sick burn at the end, too.
 Nas is gonna be up late thinking about that one.
-Oh and he falls victim to another hate pitfall, the hip-hop "stealing" accusation. stealing, better known as sampling, is the coolest thing about hip-hop.
-The fact you can take something and make it into a completely different song blows my fucking mind; it most definitely isn't stealing.
-Also preeeettyyyy sure Nas never sampled Cream's "Sunshine Of Your Love" so there's that.
+Oh, and he falls victim to another hate pitfall, the hip-hop "stealing" accusation.
+Stealing, better known as sampling, is the coolest thing about hip-hop.
+The fact you can take a small part of a song and transform it into a completely different song blows my fucking mind; it most definitely isn't stealing.
+Also, preeeettyyyy sure Nas never sampled Cream's "Sunshine Of Your Love" so there's that.

 No way in hell is the CD the best ever made.
 I am so upset I finally bought this album and it disappointed me so bad.
 I love premo but this whole cd sounds like it is biting off 36 chambers sound and they didn't even do that well.
 Everyone was talking about the lyrics.
 They weren't that great.
 If you want a classic cd get GZA's liquid swords.
 GZA smokes NAZ on lyrical ability.
 I don't even want to mention my man Pharaohe Monch.
 Don't by the CD it is way to hyped up.
 Save your Money.

 This is perhaps the most baffling piece of classic hate I have come across.
-Normally, it's clear the people are idiots and know nothing about anything...espeically hip-hop.
-Well, this guy drops Pharoah Monch's name and mentions Liquid Swords so he or she must have some idea what hip-hop is about.
-Normally they recommend the new Nicki Minaj album or the One Direction/Miley Christmas CD, but dude has some taste.
+Normally, it's clear that people are idiots and know nothing about anything.
+Well, this guy drops Pharoahe Monch's name and mentions Liquid Swords so he or she must have some idea what hip-hop is about.
+Normally they recommend the new Nicki Minaj album or the One Direction/Miley Christmas CD, but this dude has some taste.
 I'm pretty confused here.
 We are reaching uncharted waters in the sea of classic hate.
-You know what though, this may make me hate him more.
+You know what, though?
+This may make me hate him more.
 The other haters don't know any better, but clearly, this person does.
 I'm almost more disappointed in him than that guy who hates old "skool" hip-hop.

 With people ranting and raving about the best hip hop album of all time with only 10 songs?

 First and foremost, that's not even a sentence.
-Second, who cares if it's only 10 songs; quality over quantity.
-I guess this guy would rather check out the Migos mixtape with 25 versions of the essentially the same song.
-There may only be ten, but each song is essentially worth ten more songs; "The World Is Yours is more valuable than most albums anyway; put that on an albums 12 times in a row and I'll buy it.
+Second, who cares if an album is only 10 songs; quality over quantity.
+I guess this guy would rather listen to an E-40 triple-disc with 48 songs.
+There may only be ten, but each song is essentially worth ten more songs; "The World Is Yours" alone is more valuable than most albums anyway; put that song on an album 12 times in a row and I'll buy it.

-At this point, I'm not even surprised any more.
+At this point, I'm not even surprised anymore.
 I should be shocked that the internet is teeming with hate for arguably the best hip-hop album ever, but at this point, nothing on the interwebz shocks me anymore.
-It's only taken a year and a half, but the internet, and unwarranted, blasphemous hate has already turned me into a jaded, pessimistic shell of my once youthful self.
+It's only taken a year and a half, but the internet and unwarranted, blasphemous hate have already turned me into a jaded, pessimistic shell of my once youthful self.
 Oh well, at least I still have Illmatic.